My name is Noémie Volz and I'm developing the web since 1999.

 My passion is to make things better.

-I'm a User Experience Designer at TRANSPOREON, the leading logistics software company in Europe.
+I'm a Usability Engineer at TRANSPOREON, the leading logistics software company in Europe.

-In the past 10 years I've worked for many companies in Austria and Germany as a web developer, inhouse and freelance.
-At TRANSPOREON I mutated to a UX Designer with my friend Elizabeth Whitworth being my mentor, under the remarkable leadership of Axel Busch.
-Since November 2011 I'm member of the German UPA (the German chapter of the Usability Professionals' Association)
+During 10 years I've worked for many companies in Austria and Germany as a web developer, inhouse and freelance.
+At TRANSPOREON, in 2009, I mutated to a UX Designer with my friend Elizabeth Whitworth being my mentor, under the remarkable leadership of Axel Busch.
+Since November 2011 I'm member of the German UPA (the German chapter of the Usability Professionals' Association).

 Starting with the photoblog in 2006, I began to publish what I saw around me, till this day.
 Later I felt the growing need to share also my thoughts – about User Experience, work and career in particular – with words, and the "written" blog came to life in 2010.